You Are Good Enough Just The Way You Are

 After doing lots of work with my therapist, I realized that I did not need to prove that I was good enough to anyone.
 I didn’t need to prove it to myself either.
 I was good enough just as I was, regardless of any achievements and recognition.

 She suggested a book to me that really struck a chord and changed my perspective.
 It’s actually a children’s book, but I found the message to be really touching and symbolic.
 It definitely spoke to my inner child.
 The book is called “You Are Special” by Max Lucado.

 The book is about a little town of wooden toys, called Wemmicks.
 Each day, the Wemmicks go around and give each other gold stars or grey dots.
 The gold stars are given to the talented, smart, and attractive Wemmicks and the grey dots are given to Wemmicks who make mistakes or are just ordinary.

-One particular Wemmick named Punchinello is covered in grey dots and he feels pretty terrible about himself.
+One particular Wemmick named Punchinello is covered in grey dots and he feels unworthy and pretty terrible about himself.
 Then one day he visits the woodcarver who created him, Eli, and he learns that his worth comes from a different source.
 The story is a reminder that we are special to God just the way we are.

 I will definitely read this book to our son Ethan, and I highly recommend it for any parents or even adults who have struggled with self-worth.

 Finding a Firm Foundation

 This is when I learned that it doesn’t matter what the world thinks of me at all.
 I was looking for my self-worth in all the wrong places.
 Now, I know I am good enough because God created me.